telerik/ajax-docs/controls/grid/appearance-and-styling/skins.md

 ## Creating Custom Skins for RadGrid

-A developer can create custom skins to use in **RadGrid**.
+A developer can create custom skins for use in **RadGrid**.
 They are not embedded so the control cannot register them automatically.
-If you use a custom skin you need to set the **Skin** property, and the **EnableEmbeddedSkins** property of the control to **false**.
-If you do not do so, the following exception will be thrown saying that there is no embedded skin matching the **Skin** property:
+If you use a custom skin, you need to set the **Skin** and the **EnableEmbeddedSkins** properties of the control to **false**.
+Otherwise, the following exception will be thrown saying that there is no embedded skin matching the **Skin** property:

 > Telerik.Web.UI.RadGrid with ID='RadGrid1' was unable to find embedded skin with name **'MySkin'**.
 Please, make sure that you spelled the skin name correctly, or if you want to use a custom skin, set EnableEmbeddedSkins=false.

-You can see how to create a custom skin with the desired name with the help of the [Telerik Theme Builder](https://themebuilder.telerik.com/aspnet-ajax) in the [following video](https://www.youtube.com/watch?v=0kiuagrNvac) and the [Sass Theme Builder Overview article]({%slug theme-builder/overview%}).
+For more information about how to create a custom skin with the help of the [Telerik Theme Builder](https://themebuilder.telerik.com/aspnet-ajax), see [this video](https://www.youtube.com/watch?v=0kiuagrNvac) or the [Sass Theme Builder Overview]({%slug theme-builder/overview%}) article.

-You can learn how to apply the new custom skin at [Skin Registration]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/skin-registration%}).
+The steps to apply the new custom skin are described in the [Skin Registration]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/skin-registration%}) article.

-For more information please check the [Custom Skin demo](https://demos.telerik.com/aspnet-ajax/grid/examples/styles/custom-skin/defaultcs.aspx).
+The [Custom Skin demo](https://demos.telerik.com/aspnet-ajax/grid/examples/styles/custom-skin/defaultcs.aspx) shows what you can achieve with custom skins.

-## Modifying an existing skin
+## Modifying Skins

-The skins created in the [Telerik Theme Builder](https://themebuilder.telerik.com/aspnet-ajax) can be imported via its interface and modified as many times as you wish - see [Importing a Theme]({%slug theme-builder/import%}).
+You can modify the built-in skins for RadGrid.
+The required steps are described in the [Modifying Built-in Skins]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/modifying-built-in-skins%}) article.

-You can see how to modify an existing skin at [Modifying Built-in Skins]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/modifying-built-in-skins%}).
+The skins created in the [Telerik Theme Builder](https://themebuilder.telerik.com/aspnet-ajax) can be imported via its interface and modified as many times as you wish - see [Importing a Theme]({%slug theme-builder/import%}) for the full procedure.

 ## Properties (Applicable When Not Using an Embedded or External Skin)

-You can customize the appearance of the **RadGrid** control by setting the style properties for the different parts of the control. **Table 1** lists the different style properties.
+You can customize the appearance of the **RadGrid** control by setting the style properties for the different parts of the control. **Table 1** lists the various style properties.

 >caption